Skip to content

 Automating invoice processing delivers measurable improvements across cost, speed, and accuracy.

-The average cost of processing a supplier invoice manually in the UK is between ยฃ12 and ยฃ20, compared to ยฃ2 to ยฃ5 for an automatically processed invoice.
-For a business handling 500 invoices per month, automation can reduce annual processing costs by ยฃ60,000 to ยฃ90,000.
+The average cost of processing a supplier invoice manually in Canada is between CAD 15 and CAD 25, compared to CAD 2.50 to CAD 6 for an automatically processed invoice.
+For a business handling 500 invoices per month, automation can reduce annual processing costs by CAD 75,000 to CAD 114,000.
 AP departments with high automation levels spend less than one-quarter as much per invoice as their manual counterparts and capture seven times as many early payment discounts (IOFM).

 AP professionals on forums and in surveys consistently report the same pain points: manual data entry errors create duplicate payments that are difficult to recover after the fact, and approval chains stall cash flow without any automatic escalation.
 Automation resolves both by introducing deduplication rules and configurable escalation triggers.